alphapapa/ement.el/using-pantalaimon.md

 ## Cannot connect to host matrix.org :443 ssl:default ##

-If this error when you open http://localhost:8010/ :
+If you see this error when you open http://localhost:8010/ :

 `Cannot connect to host matrix.org :443 ssl:default [Name or service not known]`